+Based on companies’ inputs (18):

+Different measurement object is supported in A3+A5 combination

+Yes: 1

+No: 17

+There is clear majority that no support different measurement object for A3+A5 combination.
+Rapporteur suggest:

+Proposal 3: Only same measurement object is allowed for a candidate cell when 2 trigger events are configured for the execution condition for the candidate cell.:

 DISC S2_1:To discuss whether the UE shall stop the evaluating the execution condition during legacy HO/CHO.
 Or the UE shall not apply CHO configuration when a new execution condition is met during HO/CHO;